maggiebasta/lung-cancer-thesis/README.md

 # Convolutional Neural Networks for the Automated Segmentation and Recurrence Risk Prediction of Surgically Resected Lung Tumors

+*NOTE: THIS BRANCH IS FOR THE SEGMENTATION COMPONENT ONLY*

 ## Overview
 Welcome to the repository for my undergraduate senior thesis - *Convolutional Neural Networks for the Automated Segmentation and Recurrence Risk Prediction of Surgically Resected Lung Tumors*.
 This repository contains all of the code used to implement the models and experiments discussed in the thesis.
 The pipeline is illustrated below.

 ## Pipeline
 <p align="center">